ar1shah/skaps-inventory/README.md

 # SKAPS Parts Inventory

-A parts inventory and admin dashboard I built for **SKAPS** — a real company whose maintenance team uses this in production every day.
+A parts inventory and admin dashboard I built for **SKAPS**.
+A company whose maintenance team uses this in production every day.

 The crew still submits parts through the same two Google Forms they always have ("parts used" and "parts request").
-This app pulls those submissions in, tracks stock on the shelf, and gives admins a dashboard to manage everything.
+This app pulls those submissions in (using google apps scripts), tracks stock on the shelf, and gives admins a dashboard to manage everything.

 ## What it does